Schneegans/schneegans.github.io/_posts/2015-10-06-accordions.md

 <!--more-->

+**Update: Scroll down to the end of the post for the final SASS code!**

 There is one main advantage of the approach presented here over others I found on the internet: The slides truly overlap each other.
 This prevents ugly text reflow during the animation (as seen in [this prominent example](http://blogs.sitepointstatic.com/examples/tech/css3-target/accordionhorz.html){:target="_blank"}, [this one](http://csswizardry.com/demos/accordion/){:target="_blank"} or [this one](http://experiments.wemakesites.net/animated-css3-only-horizontal-accordion.html){:target="_blank"}) and allows for multiple lines of text in the captions (as opposed to [this example](http://codepen.io/ferry/pen/ZYVwxz){:target="_blank"}).

 Furthermore the horizontal accordion presented here is fully responsive - no fixed width is required; it will always fill `100%` of its parent container (other accordions, such as [this one](http://thecodeplayer.com/walkthrough/make-an-accordian-style-slider-in-css3){:target="_blank"} or [this one](http://codepen.io/rrenula/pen/DGrhf){:target="_blank"} are hard-coded to a fixed width).